-The Sensory and Motor Phenotyping Platform of INM is specialized in production and pre-clinical analysis of animal models, mainly murine, reproducing the major sensory and motor disorders that affect humans: blindness, deafness, tinnitus, dizziness, pain, and locomotor deficits.
+The Functional Exploration Platform RAM-INM is specialized in the analysis of in vivo models, mainly murine, reproducing the major sensory and motor pathologies affecting humans: blindness, deafness, tinnitus, vertigo, pain, locomotor and osteo-articular deficits.

-2 .
-Developing cell and gene therapy protocols in pre-clinical trials.
+Develop cell and gene therapy protocols for pre-clinical trials.

 EQUIPMENT and RESOURCES

 The platform provides behavioral (proprioception, locomotion, vision, hearing, balance) and electrophysiological (vision, hearing) non-invasive analysis systems.

 Catwalk® (Noldus Information Technology) allows to measure locomotor deficits due to various pathologies (joint diseases, pain, neurodegenerative disorders) through the analysis of paw prints during spontaneous locomotion.

 The automated actimeter (Bioseb) measures the overall locomotor activity (activity, rest, distance traveled) in a closed arena scanned by infra-red beams.

 Ethovision® (Noldus Information Technology) analyses the overall locomotor activity of animals based on video recordings.
 It completes and deepens the data acquired with automated actimeter.

 The rotarod (Bioseb) measures the capacity of animals to stay in balance on a rotating cylinder.
 It is used to phenotype balance, proprioception and locomotor system.